lephong/lstm-rnn/README.md

 `data/trees` contains the train/dev/test files of the Stanford Sentiment Treebank (STB).

-`data/dic/glove-300d-840B` contains the 300-D GloVeword embeddings, in which vectors of words not in the STB are removed.
+`data/dic/glove-300d-840B` contains the 300-D GloVe word embeddings (vectors of words not in the STB are removed).

 If you want to use other word-embeddings, you should follow the following format:

-	create `words.lst` containing all frequent words (e.g. words appear at least 2 times), each word per line.
-The first line is always `#UNKNOWN#` create `wembs.txt` containing word vectors.
-The first line is `<number-of-vectors> <dimension>'.
+- create `words.lst` containing all frequent words (e.g. words appear at least 2 times), each word per line.
+The first line is always `#UNKNOWN#`
+- create `wembs.txt` containing word vectors.
+The first line is `<number-of-vectors> <dimension>`.
 For each following line: `<word> <vector>`

 ####Train
-Go to `Release`.
-Open `train.config`, which stores the default parameter values and file names.
+In `Release`, open `train.config`, which stores the default parameter values.
 It should look like

 	dim 50